walialam015/itwp-lut-project/README.md

 };
 ```

-4. Run the Application --> Simply open index.html in your browser — no server setup required.
+4. Run the Application --> Simply open index.html in your browser  (no server setup required)

 ---